LBHackney-IT/lbh-microfrontend/packages/webpack-import-map-plugin/README.md

 ### namespace \*

-The namespace the outputted files belong to. e.g. `@mtfh`
+The namespace the outputted files belong to. e.g. `@mfe`

 ### outputFilename